 American workers who still have jobs face declining real wages and diminished benefits, where they have benefits at all.
 Tens of millions more are unemployed or underemployed, and over 45 million lack health insurance.
 Political decisions-how money is spent and who antes up-drive current assaults on Social Security, public sector pensions and healthcare.
-Should the Republicans gain control of the Senate and the White House in the 2012 election, their plans to undermine Social Security and replace Medicare with a voucher system while lowering tax rates on the wealthy could become a reality, destroying the national social safety net as we know it.
 The issue is not lack of resources.
 After billions spent for wars in Afghanistan and Iraq, for the bailout of Wall Street and for slashing taxes on the wealthy, the Right claims there is a fiscal crisis.
-Their agenda punishes working families with cuts in basic services, decimates public-sector unions and undermines the wellbeing of future generations.
+Their agenda punishes working families with cuts in basic services, decimates publicsector unions and undermines the well-being of future generations.
 Public-sector workers are now being blamed for a mess caused by private-sector interests that still have not been held to account and are amassing even greater fortunes than before the crisis.
 Ironically, the very people often blamed are among the most victimized by the economic crisis, having seen savings and the value of homes and other retirement assets vastly diminished.